ivanpesin/slack-notify/README.md

 - `msg`: sends a short message to slack.
 Useful for notifications from scripts.
 - `monit`: sends a *monit* event to slack.
-See below the example of configuration and the message
+See below the example of configuration and the message.
-- `mail`: forwards local mail to slack
+- `mail`: forwards local mail to slack.
+See below the the example of configuration and the message.

 ## Help screen